DatBogie/PyaiiTTS/README.md

 The following installation methods require Python to be installed.<br>
 &nbsp;&nbsp;&nbsp;&nbsp;• On Linux, it should already be installed.<br>
 &nbsp;&nbsp;&nbsp;&nbsp;• On Windows, the easiest way is to do so is to simply install it from the Microsoft Store.<br>
-&nbsp;&nbsp;&nbsp;&nbsp;• On MacOS, it should already be installed.
+&nbsp;&nbsp;&nbsp;&nbsp;• On macOS, it should already be installed.
 If you encounter problems, try installing the latest version [here](https://www.python.org/downloads/).<br>
 **Make sure to add Python to PATH as well!**

 ## Build from Source